I am rather a fan of ATCs – Artist Trading Cards. They are fun, economical, friendly and exciting.

 ATCs are regularly made using the following techniques and mediums:

-> drawing – in pencils, pen and ink, marker pens, charcoal etc
+- drawing – in pencils, pen and ink, marker pens, pastels, charcoal etc

-> paper crafting techniques – rubber stamping, die cuts, embossing, decoupage, iris folding, paper weaving etc
+- paper crafting techniques – die cuts, embossing, decoupage, iris folding, paper weaving etc

 Plus countless combinations of different techniques and materials.
 One of the great things about ATCs is that anything goes!